SunOner/sunone_aimbot/README.md

 5. NumPy: You can typically install NumPy using pip: `pip install numpy`.

-6. Win32 Tools for Python: These are needed for Windows-specific functionality.
+6. Win32 Tools for Python: These are needed for Windows-specific functionality. `pip install pywin32`.

-7. NVIDIA CUDA Version 12.0 or higher.
+7. NVIDIA CUDA Version 12.1.

 8. Optional: [Dxcam](https://github.com/ra1nty/DXcam): install using `pip install dxcam[cv2]` for quick screen capture.
 (I'm using this).
+Dxcam required cv2.

 9. Optional: OBS Studio for quick screen capture from obs studio (via virtual camera).